quinn-p-mchugh/personal-website/docs-projects/archive/undergraduate/2nd-year/2017-01-underwater-remote-operated-vehicle-urov.md

 small hole.
 The spring inside the syringe would then actuate, causing the syringe to automatically collect a water sample moments after the “oil well” was capped.

+## My Contribution
-**My Contribution:** Considering I was the only mechanical engineering major on our team, I did a vast majority of the work related to 3D modeling, performing fluid simulations, and optimizing the U.R.O.V.'s stability .
+Considering I was the only mechanical engineering major on our team, I did a vast majority of the work related to 3D modeling, performing fluid simulations, and optimizing the U.R.O.V.'s stability .
 As a result, I learned _a ton_ about SolidWorks modeling, assembly configurations, and flow simulations.